 - A feeling of pressure or fullness in the pelvic area

-4. Thyroid issues: Thyroid issues like hyperthyroidism and hypothyroidism can also cause 2 periods in one month, as they may contribute to the irregularity of the menstrual cycle.
-In hypothyroidism, your thyroid gland is underactive and it isn’t able to make sufficient thyroid hormone.
+3. Thyroid issues — Thyroid issues like hyperthyroidism and hypothyroidism may also cause 2 periods in one month, as they can cause irregular cycles.
+In hypothyroidism, the thyroid gland is underactive and isn’t able to make enough thyroid hormone.
 Signs and symptoms of hypothyroidism include:

 - Feeling cold all the time